luzerno/dash-to-dock/README.md

 # Dash to Dock
 An extension for Gnome Shell that transforms the dash into an intellihide dock.

+By default the Gnome Shell Dash is shown in the overview providing launchers for favourites and running aplications.
+This extension do move the dash out of the overview making it visible for easier launch of applications and faster switch between them without leaving the workspace view.

+The dock support intellihide and autohide mode.
+In addition the following customization options and features has been added to the deault dash:
+1.

 ![screenshot](https://github.com/micheleg/dash-to-dock/raw/README/screenshots/master.jpg)

 ## Installation